Ben FoldsWhat Matters Most Tour with Tall Heights

 - 5:00 PM / Show: 7:00 PM

-Ben Folds at Rock the Ruins at Holliday Park in Indianapolis on Saturday, June 24, 2023!
+Ben Folds with special guest Tall Heights at Rock the Ruins at Holliday Park in Indianapolis on Saturday, June 24, 2023!

 “More than anything, I wanted to make an album that was generous, that was useful,” says Ben Folds.
 “I want you to finish this record with something you didn’t have when you started.”